 Here’s one of the oldest tricks in the book to secure data.

-API deals with a lot of data including (and especially ) personally identifiable information (PII).
-To ensure this data is safe, the API security standards require companies to encrypt
+API deals with a lot of data, including (and especially) personally identifiable information (PII).
+To ensure this data is safe, API security standards require companies to encrypt

-So, even if someone is able to get access to the data, they won’t have the code to make it readable.
+So even if someone can get access to the data, they won’t have the code to make it readable.

 6. Rate Limiting and Throttling

-As we discussed previously, one of the most common types of cyber-attack for APIs are denial of service (DoS) attacks.
+As we discussed previously, one of the most common types of cyberattacks against APIs is denial of service (DoS) attacks.

-Moreover, it also helps create balance between availability and access via user connection regulation.
-Therefore, this is something that you must consider for securing API.
+Moreover, it also helps create a balance between availability and access via user connection regulation.
+So this is something that you must consider for securing the API.

 7. Service Mesh

-Service mesh is much like API gateway.
-Here’s How: Service mesh technology creates multi-layer management and control system.
-This happens when one service requesting routing.
+Service mesh is much like an API gateway.
+Here’s How: Service mesh technology creates a multi-layer management and control system.
+This happens when one service requests routing.

-As such, service mesh creating a perfect flow of different parts working together, creating a streamline between correct authentication, access control and other security measures.
+As such, service mesh creates the perfect flow of different parts working together, creating a streamlined process between correct authentication, access control and other security measures.

-Today, service mesh has become one of the most common technology for APU security.
+Today, service mesh has become one of the most common technologies for APU security.
 Therefore, this is something that you should definitely consider.

-This is exactly as it sounds.
-Zero trust philosophy assumes there no system that is to be trusted even if they exist within the security parameter until proven other
+It is exactly as it sounds.
+Zero trust philosophy assumes that no system is to be trusted, even if it exists within the security perimeter, until proven otherwise.

-Therefore, when communicating with the API, they have to authenticate their identity, improving overall security of API.
+Therefore, when communicating with the API, they have to authenticate their identity, improving the overall security of the API.

-Zero trust philosophy uses technologies such as as OAuth 2.0, API keys, and SSL/TLS encryption i.e. the ones we discussed above.
+Zero trust philosophy uses technologies such as OAuth 2.0, API keys, and SSL/TLS encryption, i.e., the ones we discussed above.

 API Security Testing – Methods

-Once you have implemented the API crescirty best practices, it’s time to test the API.
+Once you have implemented the API correctly according to best practices, it’s time to test the API.

 As such, API security testing involves a range of techniques designed to identify vulnerabilities in APIs and ensure that they are secure from attacks.